pete-the-programmer/tdd-ex-tdd-final/phase2.md

 However, the _Player Gamification_ team thinks that it would be fun to allow players to __trade-in points__ for another 50 energy blocks, at a rate of 10 points for _Tortoises_ and 12 points for _hares_.

-Bob in the main _Game Engine Developers_ pod says that it's too difficult to store the number of times a player trades in for more time, but cheerfully says that it would be no problem to provide the total game time and let you "sort it out from there".
+Bob in the main _Game Engine Developers_ pod says that it's too difficult to store the number of times a player trades in for more time, but cheerfully says that there is a _GameContext_ object that includes the game start time and let you "sort it out from there".

-This can be shown now as:
+So, the score can now be calculated as:

 | Character | Number Prizes | Game Time (s) | __Score__ |
 |-----------|--------------:|--------------:|----------:|